moorepants/learn-multibody-dynamics/loads.rst

    force

-Torques of a couple are free vectors (not bound to a line of action) but represent the couple acting on a rigid body, thus a reference frame associated with a rigid body and the vector representing the torque will be used to describe the torque in SymPy Mechanics.
+Torques of a couple are free vectors (not bound to a line of action) but represent a couple acting on a rigid body, thus a reference frame associated with a rigid body and the vector representing the torque will be used to describe the torque in SymPy Mechanics.
 For example: